 (E) Receivables and other financial assets

 Receivables and other financial assets are recognised initially at their fair value.
-Subsequent to initial measurement receivables are measured at amortised cost using the effective interest rate method, less expected credit losses.
+Subsequent to initial measurement receivables are measured at amortised cost using the effective interest rate method, less an allowance for expected credit losses.